JBWRF Secondary Recycled Water EA

 The Central Utah Water Conservancy District and the U.S. Department of the Interior, Central Utah Project Completion Act Office, as Joint Lead Agencies (JLAs), are considering a project that would utilize treated water from the Jordan Basin Water Reclamation Facility (JBWRF) in Draper Irrigation and Bluffdale City’s respective secondary irrigation systems.
 The project is located in Salt Lake County, Utah.

-An evaluation of the potential project alternatives and associated environmental impacts is required to comply with the National Environmental Policy Act and the Council of Environmental Quality’s regulations and will be documented in the form of the JBWRF Secondary Recycled Water Project Environmental Assessment (EA).
+An evaluation of the potential project alternatives and associated environmental impacts is required to comply with the National Environmental Policy Act and the Council of Environmental Quality’s regulations.
+The project proposed alternatives and impacts have been documented in the form of the JBWRF Secondary Recycled Water Project Environmental Assessment (EA).

 To view current questions and answers for this project, please use the tab to view below.